scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 0.10.0:
 Major improvements have taken place in this version, mostly for behind- the-scenes stuff.
 First, we have migrated to GCC for building the Windows CE port.
-This helped take care of some obscure compiler bugs which where in there for quite a long time.
+This helped take care of some obscure compiler bugs which were in there for quite a long time.
 It has also lead to efficient code generation due to GCC's advanced capabilities and consequently increased runtime speed.
 The second important change was the overhaul of the SDL